Red Cross parcel: British food parcels

 The Scottish Red Cross parcels were the only ones to contain rolled oats.
-Approximately 163,000 parcels were made up each week during World War II.
+Approximately 163,000 parcels were made up each week during the Second World War.

 Sometimes, due to the shortage of parcels, two or even four prisoners would be compelled to share the contents of one Red Cross parcel.

 American food parcels

 The American Red Cross produced 27,000,000 parcels.
 Even before America entered the war in late 1941, they were supplying, through Geneva, parcels to British, Belgian, French, Polish, Yugoslav, Dutch, Greek, Norwegian, and Soviet prisoners of war.
 The Philadelphia centre alone was producing 100,000 parcels a month in 1942.
 A list of the contents of a typical Red Cross parcel received by an American airman held prisoner in Stalag Luft I near Barth, Germany on the Baltic Sea: